Joshua Barney: Battle of Bladensburg

-During the Battle of Bladensburg, Barney and 360 sailors and 120 Marines defended the national capital—fighting against the British hand-to-hand with cutlasses and pikes.
+At the Battle of Bladensburg, Barney and 360 sailors and 120 Marines defended the national capital—fighting against the British hand-to-hand with cutlasses and pikes.
 The battle raged for four hours, but the British eventually defeated the Americans.
 The defenders were forced to fall back after nearly being cut off, and the British went on to burn the Capitol and White House.
 Barney was severely wounded, receiving a bullet deep in his thigh that could never be removed.

 During the battle, President James Madison personally directed the Marines led by Barney.
 (Prior to the battle, Madison had narrowly avoided capture.)
 This battle is one of only two instances of a sitting president exercising direct battlefield authority as Commander-in-Chief, the other being when George Washington personally crushed the Whiskey Rebellion.

 Death

 Commodore Barney died in Pittsburgh, Pennsylvania on 10 December 1818 en route to Kentucky, from complications related to the wound he received at the Battle of Bladensburg.
 His remains rest in Allegheny Cemetery in Pittsburgh.